CloudSlang/docs/cloudslang_dsl_reference.rst

 System property values are retrieved using the `get_sp() <#get-sp>`__ function.

-**Note:** System property values of non-string types (numeric, list, map, etc.) are converted to string representations.
+**Note:** System property values that are non-string types (numeric, list, map, etc.) are converted to string representations.
+A system property may have a value of ``null``.

 **Example - system properties file**